top of page

-Self-care is often overlooked in the pursuit of productivity, but at what cost?
-Learn why you need to rest and how much rest is truly necessary.
+Self-care is often overlooked in the pursuit of productivity.
+Discover why rest is essential, how much you truly need and how it supports your overall well-being.

 When you’re stuck in the cycle of a never-ending to-do list, who doesn’t want to get it all done in a day, check things off the list and then save rest time for last?
 After all, you must earn your rest, right?